Sardar Ali Haqqani: Early life

 Haqqani was nominated in 2018 by Pakistan Rah-e-Haq Party and Ahl-e-Sunnat Wal Jamaat Nowshera as joint candidate on PK-63 and issued party ticket.
 However, he managed to get only 1113 votes in this election and PTI candidate Mian Jamshed Uddin Kakakhel won this constituency with 24760 votes.

+Arrest

 He was arrested on 28 April 2021, for making provocative speeches against doctors and nurses.

 In a speech on 10 June 2021, he was arrested for inciting the public to carry out a suicide attack on Nobel laureate Malala Yousafzai.

+Assassination attempt

-On 3 February 2022, during a meeting in Swabi, a man named Musa carried out a failed assassination attempt in which he was injured.
+On 3 February 2022, during a meeting in Swabi, a man carried out a failed assassination attempt in which he was injured.
 However, the assailant was arrested along with the device.

 Death

 Haqqani died in a traffic accident on 7 May 2022.
-The accident took place on Kohat Road near Zor Kali area of Dara Adamkhel.
-Mufti Sardar Ali's bodyguard and a driver were injured in the accident.
+The accident took place on Kohat Road near Dara Adamkhel and his bodyguards and driver were injured in the accident.